 Rows (4- 67) (4 – 75) (4 - 81) (4 - 85) (4 - 93) (4 - 101) (4 - 105): Repeat Rows 2 - 3.

-Row 68 (76) (82) (86) (94) (102) (106) - Seam Row: With RS facing out, bring the first row up to meet the last row (the first row should be in front if you kept the RS facing out).
-Position your working yarn so that it's on the inside of the band (click here for tutorial).
+Row 68 (76) (82) (86) (94) (102) (106) – Seam Row: With RS facing out, bring the first row up to meet the last row (the first row should be in front if you kept the RS facing out).
+Position your working yarn so that it’s on the inside of the band (seam tutorial).
 Ch 1, slip stitch the rows together using the following method: insert your hook (from front to back) into the FLO of the 1st stitch of Row 1, insert your hook (from back to front) into the BLO of the 1st stitch of the last row, yo, pull thru all loops on your hook.
 Continue in this way across the band to complete the seam.
 (7, 7, 8, 8, 8, 9, 9 sts)

 Do not fasten off.
 Continue on to the Body of Sweater.